AmericanMedicalAssociation/ama-style-guide-2/README.md

 - `visual-regression-testing-artifact/[PULL_REQUEST_ID]` - the visual regression test results from a Travis run.
 Users can access the BackstopJS report at `http://htmlpreview.github.io/?https://github.com/AmericanMedicalAssociation/ama-style-guide-2/blob/visual-regression-testing-artifact/[PULL_REQUEST_ID]/html_report/index.html`.

 For more detail on how to deploy to these branches, see [Creating a Release](https://github.com/AmericanMedicalAssociation/AMA-style-guide/blob/develop/docs/creating_a_release.md)

+## Visual Regression Testing (VRT)

+`BackstopJS` is used for visual regression testing.
+This tool compares reference images (screenshots) to captured screenshots.
+A report is generated that highlights any differences.

+### Create References

+References are not stored in the repository so that they can always be made against the production version of the style guide.

+Gulp can be used to generate references using the command, `gulp reference`.

+You should create references when creating a new branch and again before submitting a pull request.

+### Run Tests

+Tests can be run either while the styleguide is being served or as a single command.

+#### While Gulp is Serving the Style Guide

+While `gulp serve` is running and the style guide is available, you can create the references with `gulp reference` and then run tests with `gulp backstop`.

+#### When Gulp is not Serving the Style Guide

+You can use a single command to generate references and run the tests, `gulp test`.

+### View Test Results

+After the tests are run, a report page is available at `backstop_data/html_report/index.html`.
+This file can be opened in a browser to review the results.
+The full file path will depend on where you have this repository.

+### Adding Tests

+If a new pattern has been created a corresponding backstop test needs to be added.
+All backstop tests are located in backstop.js and are grouped by atomic sizing.

+For more information on how to write a backstop test and setting up backstop refer to: https://github.com/garris/BackstopJS.

 ## Troubleshooting:
 ### Make sure your npm dependencies are up to date